Alaverdi, Armenia: History

 Under the Russian rule, a number of Pontic Greek miners were resettled in the area during the 18th century to start exploiting copper, through the efforts of the Argoutinski-Dolgoruki family.
-Soon after, nearly a quarter of the entire Russian copper was being mined in Alaverdi.
+Soon after, nearly a quarter of the entire Russian copper supply was being mined in Alaverdi.
 At the end of the 19th century, the concession to exploit the mine was sold to a French firm.
 With the establishment of the Tbilisi-Alexandropol railway in 1899, a new copper smelter was opened near the village of Madan between Sanahin and Akori, to set the foundation for a new settlement that became the residence of the smelter staff.
 The newly founded settlement was renamed Manés.

 In May 1918, Lori became part of the newly formed Republic of Armenia.
 In late 1918, Armenia and Georgia fought a border war over Lori.
 In January 1919, the Lori neutral zone was established by the British forces.
-Following Armenia's sovietization in December 1920, Lori -including Manes- was finally incorporated into Soviet Armenia on 11 February 1921.
+Following Armenia's sovietization in December 1920, Lori – including Manes – was finally incorporated into Soviet Armenia on 11 February 1921.

 Under the Soviet rule, the first major plan of Manes was introduced in 1929-1930 by architect Mikayel Mazmanyan.
 Manes was renamed Alaverdi in 1935 and granted the status of an urban-type settlement in 1938 to become the centre of Alaverdi raion.
 With the gradual progress of the town as a major industrial centre of Soviet Armenia, the major plan of the town was revised and developed in 1946 by architect Hrayr Isabekyan to acquire its current socialist industrial appearance.
-Between 1959 and 1962, based on the design of architect Levon Cherkezyan, the southern half of the town was built in the Sanahin plateau on the right bank of Debed river.
+Between 1959 and 1962, based on the design of architect Levon Cherkezyan, the southern half of the town was built in the Sanahin plateau on the right bank of the Debed river.

+Sanahin native Anastas Mikoyan visited Alaverdi and Sanahin numerous times, most notably in March 1962.
+Mikoyan frequently advised Soviet Armenian officials on various economic development projects in the Alaverdi region, especially during the Khrushchev Thaw.
 Following the independence of Armenia in 1991, Alaverdi was included within the newly formed Lori Province, as per the 1995 administrative reforms.
 The municipal community of Alaverdi includes the nearby rural settlement of Akner as well.
-Considered one of the leading industrial plants in the region, the Alaverdi copper smelter is currently operated by the ACP company since its privatization in 1997.
+Considered one of the leading industrial plants in the region, the Alaverdi copper smelter has been operated by the ACP company since its privatization in 1997.